ivangsm/astroblog/data/blog/web-scrapping-elixir.md

 The web scrapping allow us to convert an HTML document or structure into usable data in our programs.

-In this small project we will obtain information of the daily currency exchange rates from a table updated by the bank of Europe.
+In this small project, we will obtain information about the daily currency exchange rates from a table updated by the bank of Europe.
 [Link](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)

-This table contains the information of symbols, currency names and the exchange rate based on Euro.
+This table contains the information about symbols, currency names and the exchange rate based on Euro.

 We will use 2 libraries for our elixir program